maruel/dlibox/go/pio/doc/drivers/README.md

 **Fear not!** We know the list _is_ daunting but as you create your pull request to add something at [experimental/](../../experimental/), we'll happily guide you in the process to help improve the code to meet the expected standard.
-The end goal is to write quality maintainable code and use this as a learning experience.
+The end goal is to write *high quality maintainable code* and use this as a learning experience.

 * The code must be Go idiomatic.